louadi/NEASE/README.md

-The package also supports the output of multiple AS differential detection tools such as rMATs, Whippet and MAJIQ [55] where NEASE only considers annotated exons.
+The package also supports the output of multiple AS differential detection tools such as rMATs, Whippet and MAJIQ.

 If you need help with your tool or need to add the support of more tools, please contact us.